dersonsena/yii2-skeleton/README.md

 # ---------
 # Mailer
 # ---------
-SMTP_HOST=your.smtp.dns
-SMTP_PORT=437
-SMTP_USERNAME=your_smtp_username
-SMTP_PASSWORD=your_smtp_password
+SMTP_HOST=
+SMTP_PORT=
+SMTP_USERNAME=
+SMTP_PASSWORD=
 SMTP_ENCRYPTION=
 ```

 ### Run your Application

+Before anything change `PROJECT_NAME` env variable to your project name/alias.
+This one it will be used to prefixed the application containers and other stuff.

-To start your application using Docker container, just run the follow command:
+To start your application and start up your containers just run the follow command:

 ```
-docker-compose up -d
+make run
 ```

 If you have set a `DOCKER_APP_PORT` environment variable to `8000`, you will can then access the yout application through the following URL: